timrobertson100/dwc-dp-explorer/README.md

 ## Build the JS project
 This requires nvm (node version manager) and node 22.
-In the ui folder.
 Get the correct version of node
 ```
+cd ui
 nvm use
 ```